olga-terekhova/pdf-utilities/README.md

 (Many PDFs -> 1 PDF)

 ### Rotate PDF
-Rotates pages in a PDF file in a chosen direction.
+Rotates selected pages in a PDF file in a chosen direction.
 (1 PDF -> 1 PDF)

 ### Split PDFs